 “

-“As a group – and individuals (who didn’t want to be nominated indivAidually)they arrange amazing events all year round.
+“As a group – and individuals (who didn’t want to be nominated individually)they arrange amazing events all year round.
 These events are targeted to all sections of the community, Young parents with children, people who need warmth and companionship, unemployed people needing I.T.
 Help, Summer historical talks on a monthly basis, charity events.
 They really are the embodiment of a great library who actively get involved with all aspects of the community for the benefit of the community.
 They do all of the community events voluntarily ”

 Friends of Portswood Library